Ofcom recognises the importance of providing a website that is accessible to everyone, including people with disabilities.

 Welsh speakers can call 020 7981 3042 or 0300 123 2023.
 Our fax number is 020 7981 3334.

-We are working towards WCAG AA compliance for this website, and we hope to be compliant by summer 2017.
+We are working towards WCAG AA compliance for this website.

 We seek to be 'forward-compliant' in accessibility.
 This means we make every effort to ensure that everything we have created and published online since 29 December 2003 (the date we assumed our statutory powers) complies with WCAG AA standards.